hwangm/form-test-strive/readme.md

         - Development issue as well, having multiple developers have a local copy of the app would have to modify source code to change credentials instead of their local .env.
         - Overall, would not recommend this strategy but under time pressure for this test, I decided to take this approach.

+### Other notes
+- Did not have time to add validation to the initial form to make sure the fields are required (was going to come back to this).
+This will probably cause the app to error out because the Mongoose model used required the firstname and lastname fields.
+- There is a 1 second delay with the timer, I did not have time to debug it.